How to Choose a CRM for Associations + 13 Top Providers

 Software Overview

 Raklet is a great option for a smaller association with a limited budget that still needs a robust AMS.
 Its basic plan includes a CRM along with email marketing tools and membership management features.
-Using the CRM, associations can automate administrative tasks, tailor member communications, and streamline the collection of dues.
-Other features like its job boards and custom member profiles encourage members to collaborate, strengthening the community.
+Using the CRM, associations can automate administrative tasks, tailor member communications, and streamline dues collection.
+Other features, like its job boards and custom member profiles, encourage members to collaborate, strengthening associations’ communities.

 Our Favorite Feature

-Raklet provides a white label app associations can customize with their branding.
+Raklet provides a white-label app that associations can customize with their branding.
 The app is ready for launch within four to six weeks and includes push notifications, a member-only social network, and custom profiles.

 Pricing